teksingozde/UFOs/README.md

 The situation requested by the customer is to allow the user to filter criteria such as city, country, way of being seen, and state along with additional data.

 ## Results
+You can see my web page from this link: https://teksingozde.github.io/UFOs/

 Image The information requested below will be given in detail in the 1st screen shot.